SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

    <#protocol member declarations#>
 }
 ```

+Protocol declarations can appear at global scope,
+or nested inside a nongeneric type or nongeneric function.

 The body of a protocol contains zero or more *protocol member declarations*,
 which describe the conformance requirements that any type adopting the protocol must fulfill.